LEARNAcademy/syllabus/Rails-C&V/03rails_params.md

   # added /:name to the route
 ```

-What we've done now, is create a Rails route that expects a parameter that will end in a `/:param`.
-In this case, a param called `name`.
+What we've done now is create a Rails route that expects a url that will end in a `/:param`.
+In this case, the param is called `name`.

-With this update to our routes, instead of using the question mark and equal signs to pass in a parameter, we can enter: `http://localhost:3000/greeting/foxtrot`
+With this update to our routes, instead of using the question mark and equal signs to pass in a parameter, we can simply enter: `http://localhost:3000/greeting/Friends`

-The page will display `Hello, Foxtrot!`
+The page will display `Hello, Friends!`

 ### Controller Arguments